-Over the recent years, AngularJS has managed to create a huge amount of career opportunities, which generated (still does!) a lot of attention towards this framework.
+Over recent years, AngularJS has managed to create a huge amount of career opportunities, which generated (still does!) a lot of attention towards this framework.
 With the growing interest, more and more employers are starting to implement Angular into their workspaces.
-This means that AngularJS interview questions have become a very relevant topic amongst people who are actually looking for an Angular-related job.
+This means that AngularJS interview questions and tips for boosting your confidence and chances during the interview have become a very relevant topic amongst people who are looking for an Angular-related job.

 Table of Contents

 - 1.1 Question 1: What is AngularJS?

 - 1.2 Question 2: What are ‘directives’?
 What types of directives are there?

 - 1.3 Question 3: How are ‘directives’ used?

 - 1.5 Question 5: Which browser is AngularJS not compatible with?